morse-simulator/morse/doc/morse/dev/time_event.rst

         execute_graphics # v-sync occurs here if enabled

-The loop is centered around the graphic update.
+The loop is centered around the graphics update.
 By default in Blender, `v-sync
 <https://en.wikipedia.org/wiki/Screen_tearing>`_ is enabled, so the main loop
 is caped by the frequency of your screen (often 60 Hz).
-It is possible to disable v-sync (this lets MORSE reach higher frequencies, assuming your hardware permits) using :py:meth:`morse.builder.environment.Environment.use_vsync`.
+It is possible to disable v-sync (this lets MORSE reach higher frequencies, assuming your hardware can support it) using :py:meth:`morse.builder.environment.Environment.use_vsync`.
 Though, as shown in the pseudo-code, it is possible to run the logic / physics at higher frequency.
 This behaviour can be configured using the builder API using the